mvogelgesang/mvogelgesang/README.md

 - [Grabbing a Snack](https://grabbingasnack.com)
   - Grabbing a Snack is a way to share cheeky and practical messages via custom backgrounds in your next virtual meeting.
 - [USWDS Salesforce Lightning Community](https://github.com/GSA/uswds-sf-lightning-community)
+  - A custom theme for Salesforce Lightning Communities which implements major portions of the [US Web Design System](https://designsystem.digital.gov/) to help bring government websites into greater compliance with the 21st Century Digital IDEA.

 ## What I am Learning